anajuliabit/covid-graphql-api/README.md

 GraphQL API for current cases about COVID-19 worldwide.

-- This project is a Concept Proof to test graphql usage in Javascript.
+- This project is a Concept Proof to test graphql usage in Typescript.
 - I used [TypeORM](https://typeorm.io/#/) to map the objects and [TypegraqhQL](https://github.com/MichalLytek/type-graphql) to facilitate the manipulation of the schemas.
 - All communication with this API is done by [Apollo](https://www.apollographql.com/docs/apollo-server/) Server.